prodigalProgrammer/weather-dashboard/README.md

 - Blank entries will not be permitted.
 - You will be notified if your city's name is invalid.
 - The emoji shown next to each date signifies what type of weather to expect for that day.
+- Golden glow around all buttons.
+- Dashboard changes depending on screen width.
+- Ternary operator determines whether a city is a 'MEGA-CITY' (population over 1 million) or not.
+- Nice gradient over all backgrounds including the buttons.
+- Information bar is styled and animates upon page loading.

 <p align="right">(<a href="#weather-dashboard" >Back to top</a>)</p>